AdamNowotny/BuildReactor/docs/new-service.markdown

 Both `baseUrl` fields are required and should be the same as folder name in _/services/_ where you created your implementation.

 `fields` specifies which UI elements will be available when configuring service instance.
-It is an optional list as by default the form uses the properties of the `defaultConfig` object to determine which fields should be shown.
-For details refer to [dynamicForm.html](../src/settings/service/directives/dynamicForm/dynamicForm.html)
+For details refer to [dynamicForm.tsx](../src/options/pages/service/components/dynamicForm.tsx)

 ## List of available pipelines